groboclown/swiffer/README.md

 ```

 #### Reacting to Lifecycle Events
 A task may need to perform conditional logic around which task is run next.
-Depending on the task, you can register either a generic event category (`Scheduled`, `Started`, `Completed`, `Failed`, `Backoff`) or an exact event name, such as `LambdaFunctionCompleted`.
+You can register handlers for different final events: `onCompleted`, `onFailed`, and `onCanceled`.

 If, for example, a task needs to run _N_ number of times, based upon the input from the workflow, then you can create a task: